Aistisl/Zyro/README.md

 # Zyro
-This is a task collection for zyro.com
+This is a task collection for zyro.com interview

+You can find my created page at https://aistis.zyrosite.com/ Bug report and user flow analysis is in excel format and it's called 'Bug Report and User Flows.xlsx' And in automation part i've used Cypress.io framework and if you want to use it you need to add valid credentials in cypress/integration/cucumber-tests/login.feature file